MillenniumMachines/MillenniumOS/README.md

   - Compatible with Millennium Machines Milo GCode Dialect.

 ## Usage
+  - Configure your toolsetter and optionally, touch probe, in RRF.
+Please see [here](#rrf-config) for instructions.
   - Download the ZIP file of a release.
   - Extract the ZIP file onto the root of your SD card, or upload it to DWC.
   - Add `M98 P"mos.g"` to the bottom of your `config.g` file.